- Sex, gender, and identity

-Sexual identity refers to the sex to which a person is sexually attracted.
+Sexual identity refers to the sex to which a person is sexually attracted (if any).

-Gender identity is the subjective sense of knowing to which gender one belongs; ie, whether people regard themselves as male, female, transgender, or another identifying term (eg, genderqueer).
+Gender identity is the subjective sense of knowing to which gender one belongs; ie, whether people regard themselves as male, female, transgender, or another identifying term (eg, genderqueer, nonbinary, agender).

 Gender role is the objective, public expression of gender identity and includes everything that people say and do to indicate to themselves and to others the degree to which they are the gender that they identify with.

 Western cultures are more tolerant of gender-nonconforming (tomboyish) behaviors in young girls (generally not considered a gender disorder) than effeminate or “sissy” behaviors in boys.
 Many boys role-play as girls or mothers, including trying on their sister’s or mother’s clothes.
 Usually, this behavior is part of normal development.
-Gender nonconformity in children is not considered a disorder and rarely persists into adulthood or leads to gender dysphoria, although nonconforming boys may be more likely to become homosexual or bisexual.
+Gender nonconformity (behavior that differs from cultural norms for a person's birth sex) in children is not considered a disorder and rarely persists into adulthood or leads to gender dysphoria, although persistently nonconforming boys may be more likely to become homosexual or bisexual as adults.

 For most people, there is congruity between their biologic (birth) sex, gender identity, and gender role.
 However, those with gender dysphoria experience some degree of incongruity between their birth sex and their gender identity.

 Gender incongruity itself is not considered a disorder.
 However, when the perceived mismatch between birth sex and felt gender identity causes significant distress or disability, a diagnosis of gender dysphoria may be appropriate.
 The distress is typically a combination of anxiety, depression, and irritability.
-People with severe gender dysphoria, often referred to as transsexuals, may experience severe, disturbing, and long-standing symptoms and have a strong wish to change their body medically and/or surgically to make their body more closely align with their gender identity.
-However, labeling this condition “gender dysphoria" can add to the distress; patients should be reassured that the term is not intended to be judgmental.
-Transsexualism appears to occur in about 1 of 11,900 male and 1 of 30,000 female births.
+People with severe gender dysphoria, often referred to as transsexual people or transsexuals, may experience severe, disturbing, and long-standing symptoms and have a strong wish to change their body medically and/or surgically to make their body more closely align with their gender identity.

-Some scholars argue that this diagnosis is primarily a medical condition, akin to disorders of sex development, and not a mental disorder at all.
+Some scholars argue that the diagnosis of gender dysphoria is primarily a medical condition, akin to disorders of sex development, and not a mental disorder at all.
 Conversely, some members of the transgender community consider even extreme forms of gender nonconformity to be simply a normal variant in human gender identity and expression.

 Although biologic factors (eg, genetic complement, prenatal hormonal milieu) largely determine gender identity, the formation of a secure, unconflicted gender identity and gender role is also influenced by social factors (eg, the character of the parents’ emotional bond, the relationship that each parent has with the child).
-Some studies show a higher concordance rate for gender dysphoria in monozygotic twins than in dizygotic twins, suggesting that there is a heritable component.
+Some studies show a higher concordance rate for gender dysphoria in monozygotic twins than in dizygotic twins, suggesting that there is a heritable component to transgender identity.